Persistence

 Rid-Hijacking: Metasploit

-So, as you know, we had meterperter session with admin privilege and Metasploit provides a module to create persistence in a victim’s machine by hijacking RID of administrator user.
+So, as you know, we had meterperter session with admin privilege and Metasploit provides a module to create persistence in a victim’s machine by hijacking the RID of an administrator user.

-This module will create an entry on the target by modifying some properties of an existing account.
-It will change the account attributes by setting a Relative Identifier (RID), which should be owned by one existing account on the destination machine.
-Taking advantage of some Windows Local Users Management integrity issues, this module will allow authenticating with one known account credentials (like GUEST account), and access with the privileges of another existing account (like ADMINISTRATOR account), even if the spoofed account is disabled.
+This module creates an entry on the target by modifying the properties of an existing account.
+Specifically, it changes the account attributes by setting a Relative Identifier (RID), which must belong to an existing account on the destination machine.
+By exploiting certain integrity issues in Windows Local Users Management, this module allows authentication using the credentials of one known account (such as the GUEST account) while accessing the system with the privileges of another account (like the ADMINISTRATOR account), even if the spoofed account is disabled.

-Once you run the exploit, it will check the status of the guest account and, if it is found to be disabled, it will activate the account first and overwrite the RID value from 501 to 500, i.e. the RID value of the administrator account.
+Once you run the exploit, it first checks the status of the GUEST account.
+If the account is disabled, it will activate it.
+After that, it will overwrite the RID value from 501 to 500, which is the RID value of the ADMINISTRATOR account.

 As you’ve seen in the above step, the guest’s RID is 500 and the password is 123, so we logged in as a guest to get the CMD with Administrator privilege on the target machine.
 Here we are going to use the impacket tool to get the CMD shell of the remote machine.